TRACKING: A volatile atmosphere and dangerous severe outbreak possible

-A strong warm front moves in throughout the day, to about Highway 30 by the late afternoon and early evening and will be evident in the high temperatures that should range from the upper 50s to mid 60s in the north but as warm as the low to mid 80s in the south.
+For all intents and purposes, the first round of severe weather is over.We are still expecting one or two more though tonight.
+A strong warm front moves in for the rest of the day, up to about Highway 30 by the late afternoon and early evening, and will be evident in the high temperatures that should range from the upper 50s to mid 60s in the north but as warm as the low to mid 80s in the south.
 South of the front, we see some clearing but cloud cover and showers to the north.
 Dew points easily climb to the low and mid 60s south of the front as winds turn from the east to the south at 10 to 25 mph, gusting to 35 mph.

-There may be multiple rounds of severe weather today and tonight.
-One round may come this morning, before the front moves in giving us a marginal chance for large hail.
-The second and most potent round of storms will come anywhere from the midafternoon to early evening depending on when we can break the cap.
+The second and most potent round of storms will come anywhere from the mid/late afternoon to early evening depending on when we can break the cap, stable air above the surface.
 As long as these storms stay south or along the warm front, they can easily produce strong to possibly violent long-tracking tornadoes, very large to giant hail, and damaging wind gusts.
 Once they move north of the front, they should still be able to produce very large hail if not damaging winds.

 You need to stay vigilant and be prepared to enact your severe weather plan at a moment's notice.
 These storms will be moving at highway speeds like on Friday and may not give you a lot of time to prepare.